 This ensures that every major goal is funded without having to think too much about the budgets.
 This strategy works best if you’ve got a stable income and you have a financial buffer in your main checking account.
 You don’t want auto transfers to cause overdrafts.

 If automatic transfers sounds like the right budgeting strategy for you, an automated savings app could help.
-Here are the top 8 automatic savings apps of 2020.
+Here are the top 8 automatic savings apps.

 The cash system is a very simple budgeting strategy.
 Your income is deposited to a checking account, and all your bills (such as rent and utilities) are paid directly from the account.